ctkelley/NotebookSIAMFANL/README.md

 using IJulia
 ```

 in my startup.jl file and do **using PyPlot** when I need it.
 PyPlot takes a while to get going.
 With version 1.10, load times are much, much better and putting __using PyPlot__ in your startup.jl file is a reasonable thing to do.
-I have not tested the norebooks with v1.10 yet and will do that as soon as 1.10 is out of beta.
+I have not tested the notebooks with v1.10 yet and will do that as soon as 1.10 is out of beta.
 I use 1.10-beta for my day-to-day work already.

 All this is also in the first code window in the notebooks.
 If Julia complains about a missing package, it is your job to add it.